fpetr/terraform-provider-apicurio/README.md

 - Delete artifact:
 	- `DELETE /apis/registry/v2/groups/{group}/artifacts/{artifact}?hardDelete=true` (if `hard_delete`)

-## v3 fallback strategy
+## v3/v2 strategy

-On servers that report a v3 system endpoint, the provider currently still performs CRUD using Core API v2 semantics (many Apicurio v3 deployments expose v2 Core API endpoints).
+If `api_version` is unset, the provider probes `/apis/registry/v3/system/info` first and prefers v3.

-If you encounter a v3-only server where v2 endpoints are truly absent, extend `internal/client/v3.go` to map the `RegistryClient` interface to the correct v3 paths without changing provider/resource code.
+If a v3 endpoint returns 404, the provider falls back to the corresponding v2 endpoint (best-effort).

 ## Build and run locally